Don’t Fear Character Evidence

 As morally repugnant as the defendants views are, “the First Amendment prohibits the introduction of this evidence for the purpose for which it was used at the penalty retrial, we find error.”
 People v Young.

 So the lesson to be learned is that by putting on defendant’s friends and relatives to say they are a good person you are not opening your client up to the introduction of any crazy thing the prosecution dredges up.
-There are most certainly limits to what may be admitted and the defense bar shouldn’t be afraid of using character evidence in your defense.
+There are most certainly limits to what may be admitted in rebuttal.
+The defense bar shouldn’t be afraid of using character evidence in your defense.

 Make sure when you go to court on your case that your lawyer is armed with and confident enough to use character evidence if it will help your case.
-If you're in case that relies on your good character, call me at 213-893-8640 to discuss.
+If you’re in a case that relies on your good character or any case, call me at 213-479-5322 to discuss.